 Leave your phone in another room when sleeping.
 The bed should be namely by focusing on just sleep.
 If you checking your phone just before you turn off the light, the risk is great that you are getting harder to fall asleep, or waking several times during the night.
 To start the morning with scrolling through Facebook or Instagram is not particularly restful.

 Take your own time, make sure you are not contactable by mobile or other means – and relax, you need to lower your stress level.

 My best stress release is going for a long bike ride – without having my phone with me – It’s just me and the road.
-Let me know what your stress release are and if you are a hard code multitasker.
+Let me know what your stress release is and if you are a hard code multitasker.